aylanismello/vernacular/readme.md

 **Day 3**: Make welcome screen with all wordSets from DB.

-- Home screen should display all wordSets.
+- Home screen should display all decks.
-- Infinite scroll to go down and view the available sets.
+- Infinite scroll to go down and view the available decks.

 **Day 4**: Flash card view.

-- Use SwipeScreen React Native Component to implement the View layer of each fo the wordSet's word Cards.
+- Use SwipeScreen React Native Component to implement the View layer of each of the deck's cards.
 - Make gameplay logic in React/Redux for each Card.